 The drowzy strikes again.
 The 85 mile trip into Blythe, California still didn’t feel as energetic or spirited as 80+ days used to.
 I don’t know if its the heat or if I’m still sick, but there’s no comparison between the lethargic, slow and sleepy feeling I get out here with the just-plain-winded feeling that I’d get after long days elsewhere.
 It’s an entirely different beast.

 Yesterday’s panacea took a toll on my body today, weakening my legs and filling me with drowsiness.
 There’s something alarmingly lethargic about bicycling through a desert, especially into a headwind in this time of year.
-The ambient temperature isn’t too hot and the wind chill is just barely 10 degrees lower, blowing at a temperature that is juuust right.
+The ambient temperature isn’t too hot and the wind chill is just barely 10 degrees lower, blowing at cuddly blanket temperatures.

 This blanketing warmth blowing all over your body is terrifyingly soothing– so much so that I was fighting the urge to doze off and daydream even while pedaling.
-This problem was worse today, and I suspect that the vomiting and undernourishment from yesterday is the cause.
+This problem was worse today, and I suspect that the vomiting and lack of food from yesterday is the cause.
 A random encounter with friendly Lutherans who offered me cold water and macaroni salad improved my spirits though.